Showmax/prometheus-ethtool-exporter/README.md

 You can either use this as a standalone exporter that listens on an HTTP port, or use it to save data on disk in a .prom file either periodically or just once, and run it from cron or something similar.

-**_WARNING_**: Since version 0.6.0 Python3 3.9 is supported again.
+**_WARNING_**: Since version 0.6.0 Python 3.6 - 3.8 is supported again.
 **_WARNING_**: Since version 0.5.0 Python 3.9+ is required.
 **_WARNING_**: Since version 0.3.0 Python 3.0+ is required.
 If you need to use Python2, use the 0.2.6 version.

 # Usage
 ```
-usage: ethtool-exporter.py [-h] (-f TEXTFILE_NAME | -l LISTEN | -p PORT)
-                           [-L LISTEN_ADDRESS] [-i INTERVAL]
-                           [-I INTERFACE_REGEX] [-1] [-q]
+usage: ethtool_exporter.py [-h] (-f TEXTFILE_NAME | -l LISTEN | -p PORT) [-L LISTEN_ADDRESS] [-i INTERVAL] [-I INTERFACE_REGEX] [-1] [--debug] [-q]
                            [-w WHITELIST_REGEX | -b BLACKLIST_REGEX]

 optional arguments:
   -h, --help            show this help message and exit
   -f TEXTFILE_NAME, --textfile-name TEXTFILE_NAME
-                        Full file path where to store data for node collector
-                        to pick up
+                        Full file path where to store data for node collector to pick up
   -l LISTEN, --listen LISTEN
                         OBSOLETE.
 Use -L/-p instead.
-Listen host:port, i.e.
+Listen host:port, i.e. 0.0.0.0:9417
-                        0.0.0.0:9417
   -p PORT, --port PORT  Port to listen on, i.e. 9417
   -L LISTEN_ADDRESS, --listen-address LISTEN_ADDRESS
                         IP address to listen on
   -i INTERVAL, --interval INTERVAL
                         Number of seconds between updates of the textfile.
 Default is 5 seconds
   -I INTERFACE_REGEX, --interface-regex INTERFACE_REGEX
                         Only scrape interfaces whose name matches this regex
   -1, --oneshot         Run only once and exit.
-Useful for running in a
+Useful for running in a cronjob
-                        cronjob
+  --debug               Set logging level to DEBUG and see more.
   -q, --quiet           Silence any error messages and warnings
-  --debug               Set logging level to DEBUG and see more log lines.
   -w WHITELIST_REGEX, --whitelist-regex WHITELIST_REGEX
-                        Only include values whose name matches this regex. -w
-                        and -b are mutually exclusive
+                        Only include values whose name matches this regex. -w and -b are mutually exclusive
   -b BLACKLIST_REGEX, --blacklist-regex BLACKLIST_REGEX
-                        Exclude values whose name matches this regex. -w and
-                        -b are mutually exclusive
+                        Exclude values whose name matches this regex. -w and -b are mutually exclusive
 ```

 # Blog